massoncheg/forgejo-docs/docs/user/packages/cargo.md

 ## Configuring the package registry

 To register the package registry the Cargo configuration must be updated.
-Add the following text to the configuration file located in the current users home directory (for example `~/.cargo/config.toml`):
+Add the following text to the configuration file located in the current users home directory (for example: `~/.cargo/config.toml`):

 ```
 [registry]